 Aunts, uncles, and grandparents commonly speak with our family attorneys to discuss how they can receive legal visitation rights with their nieces, nephews, and grandkids.
-It is important to understand that parents are not the only family members who may be granted visitation rights in Massachusetts.
+It is essential to understand that parents are not the only family members who may be granted visitation rights in Massachusetts.
 With over 35 combined years of exclusive family law experience, our team may be able to help you exercise your right to spend time with your loved one.

 Requesting Visitation Rights for Grandparents